Most Expensive Neighborhoods in Spokane: Spokane, WA Expensive Living Guide

 Golf-lovers have more than just one neighborhood to consider when it comes to living in an expensive neighborhood in Spokane.
 Close to a golf course, the Manito Country Club neighborhood is located where South Hill starts to turn into Southgate.
 The pricey homes overlook the bluff and have amazing curb appeal.
 This area offers many homes in gated communities, with various options to choose from.
 Many homes were built from the late 1970s to the mid-1980s.

-One unique characteristic of this neighborhood is their local gas station, Rocket Market, which is much more than a gas station: it is a place where one can fill up their gas tank and even buy some gourmet cheese, fancy meats, flowers, and more.
+One unique characteristic of this neighborhood is their local gas station, Rocket Market, which is much more than a gas station: it is a place where one can both fill up their gas tank and buy gourmet cheese, fancy meats, flowers, and more.

 Manito Country Club Hotspots